silverton-io/buz-docs/docs/production-deployment/gcp.md

 :::info Yo
 - While this step is optional, you'll need to do it when using custom schemas.
-- Honeypot supports a number of [schema cache backends](/category/schema-cache-backends), so you can just as easily use a different backend.
+- Buz supports a number of [schema cache backends](/category/schema-cache-backends), so you can just as easily use a different backend.
 :::